The associated graded module of the test module filtration: Non- -pure modules

 Once again note that by \cite[Proposition 2.13]{blicklep-etestideale} all these notions are well-defined for any $F$-finite ring $R$.

-We point out that if one studies non-$F$-pure ideals in the context of non-principal ideals (i.e. if $f$ is replaced by an ideal $\mathfrak{a} \subseteq R$), then one works with the integral closures of the $\mathfrak{a}^{\lceil \lambda(p^e -1) \rceil}$ making things more subtle (if $R$ is normal then any principal ideal generated by a non-zero-divisor is integrally closed -- see e.g.\ \cite[Proposition 10.2.3]{brunsherzog}).
+We point out that in \cite{fujinotakagischwedenonlc} non-$F$-pure ideals are also studied in the context of non-principal ideals (i.e. if $f$ is replaced by an ideal $\mathfrak{a} \subseteq R$).
+The authors then work with the integral closures of the $\mathfrak{a}^{\lceil \lambda(p^e -1) \rceil}$ making things more subtle (if $R$ is normal then any principal ideal generated by a non-zero-divisor is integrally closed -- see e.g.\ \cite[Proposition 10.2.3]{brunsherzog}).

-As an application of Lemma \ref{NonFpureIdealSimpleDescr} we show that these notions all coincide in our situation of a principal ideal.
-First we record an elementary